-Short film following the encounter of two outcasts in an abandoned office building.
+A short film following the encounter of two outcasts in an abandoned office building on the periphery of Neubrandenburg, Germany.

 In the suburbs of Neubrandenburg, two characters, a shy but curious transvestite and his counterpart suffering from Tourette syndrome, venture into an emotional journey through a disused house.
 Their strange and yet familiar encounter unfolds a playful game between affection and almost uncontrollable violence — questioning their true intentions.